nielspeen/freescout-redis-driver/README.md

 ```

+You may also see it in your App Logs.
 This does not appear to affect normal operation.
+I hope FreeScout can update the relevant files to make them compatible with PHP 8.

 ## Verify